Hakim Warrick: College

-Personal
+Personal life

 Warrick is the son of Kenneth Nichols and Queen Warrick and has two brothers, Bill and Tyrell, and a sister, Ciara.
 Warrick graduated from Syracuse in 2005 with a degree in retail management and consumer studies.
 Warrick's earliest basketball memory involves monkey bars. "[T]he older guys wouldn't let us on the court and me and my friends used to go over and play basketball on the monkey bars.
 So that's when I first started dunking and everything."